TUI Airways UK Gran Canaria-Manchester Boeing 767-300

 Verdict

-From the grim check in experience, onerous rules, hostile crew, inability to pay for an additional cabin bag, to the lack of even basic catering, the only redeeming factor of this particular flight was getting to fly the increasingly rare (in Europe) Boeing 767.
+From the miserable check-in process, strict rules, unfriendly crew, and the inability to pay for an extra cabin bag, to the total lack of basic onboard catering, the only thing remotely positive about this flight was getting to fly on the increasingly rare Boeing 767.

-Unless you're on a TUI package, so have to fly them, or like me wanted to fly a 767, all of the other airlines on this route are way better than TUI Airways UK.
+If you’re on a TUI package holiday and have no other option, or if like me, you’re specifically after the chance to fly on a 767, then fine.
+But otherwise, the other airlines on this route are miles better than TUI Airways UK.

 Flight Facts